HSchmale16/UsefulScripts/readme.md

 * C++ class creation script, which prepares the skeleton of a class and a skeleton implementation of it, putting the declaration and implementation in seperate files. `makelass.pl`
+* Code statistics script calculates the lines of code in a C/C++ (also works on java projects), and the types of lines of code.
+Prints the results in a similar fashion to the codeblocks plug-in. `codestats.pl`

 # Licience
 You may use these scripts in any way you want for free.
 However, you